undaldotorg/undal/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoin Core for Windows.
+Below are some notes on how to build Undal Core for Windows.

-The options known to work for building Bitcoin Core on Windows are:
+The options known to work for building Undal Core on Windows are:

 * On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain.
 * On Windows, using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) and Mingw-w64.
 * On Windows, using [Microsoft Visual Studio](https://visualstudio.microsoft.com).
-See [`build-windows-msvc.md`](./build-windows-msvc.md).
+See [README.md](/build_msvc/README.md).

 Other options which may work, but which have not been extensively tested are (please contribute instructions):

 * On Windows, using a POSIX compatibility layer application such as [cygwin](https://www.cygwin.com/) or [msys2](https://www.msys2.org/).

-The instructions below work on Ubuntu and Debian.
-Make sure the distribution's `g++-mingw-w64-x86-64-posix` package meets the minimum required `g++` version specified in [dependencies.md](dependencies.md).

 Installing Windows Subsystem for Linux
 ---------------------------------------